2901 E. Ohio Blvd

 Can a FAA DER with Major repair authorization approve repairs that will be used in EASA countries?

 Yes!
-But only if the DER approval is for a US Type design product, appliance or component, and the data meets ALL the requirements of the EASA ED2004-04 CF as amended by ED 2007-01 CF.
+But only if the DER approval is for a US Type design product, appliance or component, and the data meets ALL the requirements of the EASA Bi-lateral Dated 2019 Check FAA AIR 40 International Website for any recent changes.
+Also FAA On-Line Training available for EASA - USA agreements course.

 What guidance is available for a DARF/T or DMIR with regards to Export Tags, and AC 00-56 distributors?